Consulting surgeon might have led to 'different outcome,' Sargent inquest hears | CBC News

 There has been conflicting testimony about whether the correctional officer in charge of escorting Sargent back to the Civic that evening, Paul MacPherson, handed that medical form over to hospital staff.

-Sargent was returned to OCDC without being triaged, and the nurse in charge at the time has testified he was never told she was waiting outside in a van.
+Sargent was returned to OCDC without being triaged.
+The nurse in charge at the time has testified he was never told she was waiting outside in a van.

 Had she been reassessed, and considering her symptoms, a consultation with a cardiac surgeon "likely would have occurred," Verma said Thursday.